Our commitment to sustainability

 A historic transformation is underway when it comes to how energy is produced and consumed.

 To address climate change and the growing need for electrification, Hydro Ottawa Group is actively implementing smart energy solutions.
-These advancements are crucial for creating a more reliable, efficient, and sustainable energy system that benefits every person in Ottawa.
+These advancements are crucial for supporting a more reliable, efficient, and sustainable energy landscape.
 Our commitment involves developing cutting-edge technologies and forging strategic partnerships to construct a brighter energy future.

 Given that energy use and the environment are fundamentally connected, we are committed to leading the way to a smart energy future.
 This means advancing connectivity, promoting energy conservation and efficiency, and actively pursuing renewable energy generation partnerships.